 Coffee Cupcakes are sure to please any coffee enthusiast!
 Coffee-infused cupcakes are topped with rich salted coffee buttercream and topped with coffee-glazed chocolate doughnuts.

 I’ll take coffee just about any way I can get it, but I’m especially excited about these Coffee Cupcakes.
 My favorite Tiramisu Cupcakes definitely have some new competition for an afternoon pick-me-up.
 Loaded with coffee flavor, they’re not too sweet.
 The salted coffee buttercream?
 It’s so good!
-The salt tempers any bitterness for a smooth flavor.
+The recipe uses salted butter, and the salt tempers any bitterness for a smooth flavor.
 And if that weren’t enough, I baked up a batch of mini chocolate doughnuts and covered them with coffee glaze.
 It’s a coffee-lover’s sweet dream come true!

 Coffee flavor in an instant.